stsiakal/DnD-5e-Game/README.md

 Currently working on the database and the logic

 WIP
-rest of the data
+rest of the data implementation,
-Rules
+Rules and custom settings,
-Tests
+Tests,
-Decide on 2d/ text approach and implement the controllers accordingly.
+Decide on 2d/ text approach.